graalvm/graalvm-demos/native-image-logging-examples/README.md

   cd graalvm-demos/native-image-logging-examples
   ```

 There are two Java classes: one for the build-time logger initialization and the second for runtime logger initialization.
-The logger will be initialized with a custom _logging.properties_ configuration file, which is placed in the same directory as _LoggerBuildTimeInit_ and _LoggerRunTimeInit_.
+The logger will be initialized with a custom _logging.properties_ configuration file, which is placed in the same directory as _LoggerBuildTimeInit.java_ and _LoggerRunTimeInit.java_.

 ## Initializing a Logger at Build Time

-In this example, the logger will be initialized at build time with a custom _logging.properties_ configuration file, placed in the same repository as _LoggerBuildTimeInit_.
+In this example, the logger will be initialized at build time with a custom _logging.properties_ configuration file, placed in the same repository as _LoggerBuildTimeInit.java_.

 1. Compile _LoggerBuildTimeInit.java_ using `javac`: